A list of terms we often use and what they mean.

 Appeals Commission (AC)

 The Appeals Commission is the second, and final, level of appeal for workers and employers who are dissatisfied with decisions made by the Workers' Compensation Board.
-The AC is an administrative tribunal, and its decision-making is independent of the Workers' Compensation Board.
+The Appeals Commission is an administrative tribunal, and its decision-making is independent of the Workers' Compensation Board.

-A WCB staff member (not an Appeals Commission employee) that offers injured workers advice, information and representation in the appeals process.
+A member of the Advisor Office for Alberta Workers' Compensation who offers injured workers and employers advice, information, and representation in the appeals process.
 There is no charge for the service of an Appeals Advisor.

 An Appeals Commission staff member who reviews the claim file and compiles the related information into an Appeal Documents Package (ADP).

-The Appeals Secretary provides administrative support during the hearing, such as monitoring the recording equipment and making copies of documents if needed.
+The Appeals Assistant provides administrative support during the hearing, such as monitoring the recording equipment and making copies of documents, if needed.

 An Appeals Commission staff member who does the initial review of an appeal request and ensures the appeal is ready to be assigned to an Appeals Officer.